aportela/homedocs/README.md

 ## Web server configuration:

-The base path you should use for the web server is **phpslim-api/public/**
+The base path for the web server should be: **phpslim-api/public/**

-Customize web server settings according to php slim docs:
+Customize the web server settings according to the PHP Slim documentation:

 https://www.slimframework.com/docs/v4/start/web-servers.html

 ## Migration from previous (2.x) version

-**WARNING**: Before making any changes, make a backup copy of the files and database (under path **phpslim-api/data/**)
+**WARNING**: Before making any changes, make a backup of the files and database (located at **phpslim-api/data/**).

-The storage data is kept/shared from the previous versions (1.x && 2.x) but the database version structure has changed and you will need to install (clean) database and run a small sqlite script from the command line:
+The storage data is retained/shared from previous versions (1.x & 2.x), but the database structure has changed.
+You will need to install a clean database and run a small SQLite script from the command line:

 ```Shell
 php phpslim-api/tools/install.php